interrupt-software/vault-transit/README.md

   vault secrets enable -path=$VAULT_MOUNTPOINT transit
 ```

-- In your Transit mount point, create a key ring labeled `app-01`
+- In your Transit mount point, create a key ring labeled `app-01`.
+The Transit mount point is already declared in the enviornment variable `$VAULT_MOUNTPOINT`.
+And, the key ring label is also expressed as an enviornment variable with `$VAULT_TRANSIT_KEYRING`.

 ```bash
   vault write -f $VAULT_MOUNTPOINT/keys/$VAULT_TRANSIT_KEYRING